 - 6. Expose the selected area and cleanse the injection site with alcohol or chloraprep wipe. - 7.
-Insert the needle into the skin with a smooth, steady motion (90-degree angle with the skin flattened). - Aspirate for blood (if blood pulls back into needle, withdraw the needle and re-stick using a fresh needle). - 9.
+Insert the needle into the skin with a smooth, steady motion (90 degree angle with the skin flattened). - 8.
+Aspirate for blood (if blood pulls back into needle, withdraw the needle and re-stick using a fresh needle). - 9.
 Inject the medication. - 10.
 Withdraw the needle quickly and dispose of it into a sharps container. - 11.
-Apply pressure to the site. - 12.
-Monitor the patient for desired therapeutic effects as well as possible side effects. - 13.
-Document the medication, dose, route, and time in the Patient Care Report (PCR).
+Apply pressure to the site.